Spatulox/APITester/README.md

 > Software to easily test an API with predefined configurations

-APITester is a powerful tool designed to simplify and automate API testing.
+APITester is a powerful tool designed to simplify and automate WEB API testing.
 With a user-friendly interface and flexible configuration options, it allows developers and QA teams to efficiently test API endpoints and validate responses.
 Build with GO and Wails

 # Presentation (when finished)